thayub/eddmann/posts/2012-05-15-dnsmasq-your-local-development-dns.markdown

     $ sudo netstat -anlp | grep -w LISTEN
     $ sudo kill [process-id]

-The last step is to add all your local development domains to the host file found at <span class="snippet">/etc/hosts</span>.
+The last step is to add all your local development domains to the host file found at '/etc/hosts'.
 Once all domains have been fully imported the final command that needs to be run is to restart DNSMasq.

     $ sudo /etc/init.d/dnsmasq restart